 # Pin Valley National Park

-Pin Valley is formed by the Pin River which originates from Kungri glacier.
+Pin Valley is formed by the Pin River which originates from the Kungri glacier.
 The river runs across the valley before merging with the Spiti river and There are around 16 to 17 villages in the Pin valley which has a population of approximately 1700.

 Hotels in Spiti Valley:-

 There are enough options available for you to reside while planning a trip to Spiti Valley and you can book your stay here.
 Spiti Valley has enough options to reside and you can book cheap hotels online or offline while payments can be done through all available methods of Plastic money like Credit cards and others.
-There are many deluxe and luxury hotels also available in close proximity of (within 1 km) of main town of Kaza where you can choose your stay.
+There are many deluxe and luxury hotels also available in close proximity of (within 1 km) of the main town of Kaza where you can choose your stay.

 From Kaza to Manali, once Lossar gets crossed than till Manali, it is very tough to find a stay in between for around 180 Kms OR SO.
 Above that, the road to this distance is very dangerous and risky, except at Chandertaal where one can have their own camping arrangements.